waynebloss/gulp-nunjucks-api/readme.md

 - **data** _(default: {})_ Ojbect.
 Global data merged into the Nunjucks render context.
 - **errors** _(default: true)_ Boolean.
 Whether to emit errors to gulp or not.
 Set to `false` to let the gulp task continue on errors.
+See also: the verbose option.
 - **extensions** _(default: {})_ Object.
 Global extensions added to the Nunjucks environment.
 See
 [Custom Tags](http://mozilla.github.io/nunjucks/api.html#custom-tags).